-Regarding our decision-making on whether or not to comment on an EFRAG proactive project, we strive for commenting on all papers EFRAG publishes.

-Coordination with the IASB

-How do you see the possible coordination of proactive work between EFRAG and the IASB?
+Regarding our decision-making on whether or not to comment on an EFRAG proactive project: Being the national standard setter of Germany, we strive for commenting on all papers EFRAG publishes.
+Coordination with the IASB How do you see the possible coordination of proactive work between EFRAG and the IASB?
 Do you think it is important that EFRAG remains an independent contributor?
 The consultation paper discusses two alternatives on how EFRAG may contribute to the development of the international financial reporting standard setting process.
-One alternative aims at joint coordination of activities with the IASB which may provide the advantage of ensuring higher effectiveness and avoidance of duplication of efforts.
+One alternative aims at joint coordination of activities with the IASB with the advantage of ensuring higher effectiveness and avoidance of duplication of efforts.
 The other alternative aims at EFRAG retaining its capacity as an independent contributor.
 The consultation paper links this with the advantage of EFRAG retaining its ability of exercising influence on the IASB work.
 We agree with EFRAG that, despite of the merits arising from a close cooperation with the IASB, a direct participation to IASB research activities bears the risk of restricting EFRAG in its capacity of an independent contributor as well as in its capacity of advising the European Commission.
-In our view, the advantage of EFRAG retaining its independence outweighs the benefits of joint research activities with the IASB.

-On the other hand, we believe that a certain degree of coordination may be agreed between EFRAG and the IASB without EFRAG risking its independence.
+In our view, the advantage of EFRAG retaining its independency outweighs the benefits of joint research activities with the IASB.
+On the other hand, we believe that a degree of coordination may be agreed between EFRAG and the IASB without EFRAG risking its independency.
 For example, EFRAG could agree with the IASB upon the issues to engage in proactively for which the IASB does not intend carrying out own activities in parallel.

-New EFRAG proactive projects

-Do you agree that these projects are relevant for Europe and should be undertaken?
+New EFRAG proactive projects Do you agree that these projects are relevant for Europe and should be undertaken?
 How would you see their priority?
 In the table in the Appendix to this consultation, the proactive work that EFRAG has carried out or is carrying out at present is listed.
 There are also topics on which EFRAG has not carried out work.
 Do you think that EFRAG should undertake work on any of these projects?
 Do you see other projects than those listed in the IASB Agenda Consultation or above that EFRAG should undertake?
+In the consultation paper EFRAG requests views whether additional proactive projects addressing transactions with government, impact of remeasurement of liabilities, impairment model for equity investments, and additional work on the Conceptual Framework are relevant for Europe Deutsches Rechnungslegungs Standards Committee e.V.

+Accounting Standards Committee of Germany

-In the consultation paper EFRAG requests views whether additional proactive projects addressing transactions with government, impact of remeasurement of liabilities, impairment model for equity investments, and additional work on the Conceptual Framework are relevant for Europe and should be undertaken.
-In line with our answer on the first issue, we fail to see EFRAG having provided evidence that there is an urgent practical need or other convincing reason for taking up these topics and addressing them proactively.
+and should be undertaken.
+In line with our answer on the first issue, we fail to see EFRAG providing any evidence that there is an urgent practical need or other convincing reason for taking up these topics and address them proactively.
 Absent such evidence we are rather reluctant to advise EFRAG in taking these up.
-This is especially true for impairment model for equity investments (being an IFRS 9 issue): Shortly after EFRAG having advised the EU Commission to adopt IFRS 9, a proactive project on the issue at this stage may give rise to the question as to how honest EFRAG has been in its endorsement advice.
-If at all, we think the issue should be dealt with in the context of a Post-implementation Review of IFRS 9, three years after its effective date.
+This is especially true for impairment model for equity investments (being an IFRS 9 issue).
+Shortly after EFRAG having advised the EU Commission to adopt IFRS 9, a proactive project on the issue at this stage may give rise to the question as to how honest EFRAG has been in its endorsement advice.
+If at all, we think the issue should be dealt with in the context of a Post-implementation-Review of IFRS 9, three years after its effective date.
+As long as EFRAG does not clearly demonstrate why issues need to be addressed proactively, we are not in the position to support EFRAG's suggestion to undertake work on topics on which EFRAG has not carried out work so far.